 Visit the Google Apps for Work website and click on the “Get Started” button.
-Next, you will need to fill out the form that appears with you First and last name, currently working email address, phone number, organization name and other details.
+Next, you will need to fill out the form that appears with your First and last name, currently working email address, phone number, organization name, and other details.
 When you’re done, hit the Next button to continue.

 Step 2: Select the Domain

 You will then be prompted to select whether you would like to sign up for a new domain name or use a domain name that you already own.

 At this point, it is essential to know that if you don’t happen to have a WordPress site or a domain name, you can directly buy a new domain here at $8 per year and Google will set up the email and do the rest for you.
 In case you have a domain or a WordPress website and you are an owner of a self-hosted WordPress site, then you already have a domain name and in that case, just enter your website’s domain name and click on the next button.